msimonborg/jbuilder-jpartial/README.md

 Using a simple DSL, `Jbuilder::Jpartial` lets you define your partials in a familiar way while dramatically reducing overhead.

 The result is faster rendering and lower memory usage, while still being able to leverage the advantages of Jbuilder.
 In the above example, if we had used standard Jbuilder partials those templates would have to be rendered once for each `post` and/or `comment`.
-If you have 50 posts, each with 50 comments, that's 2,500 templates rendered!
-Using `Jbuilder::Jpartial`, the partial files are each only called once, to define the partial.
+If you have 50 posts, each with 50 comments, that's 2,550 templates rendered!
+Using `Jbuilder::Jpartial`, the partial files are each only called when the partial is initialized.
 After that, all of the partial rendering is taken care of in the abstract from the original file.
-In our example, you can cut 2,500 template renders down to 3.
+In our example, we hit `json.partial! 'post'` once and `json.partial! 'comments/comment' only once for each `post`, cutting 2,550 template renders down to 51.

 Alternatively you can define all partials in one initializer file and call them wherever you need them: from within other partial definitions or anywhere you use `Jbuilder` in your views.
-The advantage here is fewer files, all partials in one place, and since they're initialized at start up, you don't need to call any additional view templates to render the partials.
+The big advantage here is since they're initialized at start up, you don't need to call any additional view templates to render the partials.
 Using the same example as above:

 #### In `app/config/initializers/jpartial.rb`
 ```ruby